 Ballygally CastleThe Location

 Perhaps the most notable ghostly "resident" of the castle is Lady Isobel Shaw, the wife of Lord James Shaw.
-After Lady Shaw gave birth to a boy - and a prized male heir for Lord Shaw - her husband locked her away in the castle's tower.
+After Lady Shaw gave birth to a boy - the prized male heir for Lord Shaw - her husband locked her away in the castle's tower, separating mother from child.
 While attempting to escape and steal back her baby, Lady Shaw allegedly fell to her death from the tower.
 Today, she is believed to wander the hallways, occasionally knocking on the doors to random rooms, looking for her child.
 (A plaque in the hotel notes her presence but refers to Lady Shaw as a "friendly spirit.")

-Madame Nixon, another former resident, also appears from time to time in the castle wandering around in a silk dress.
-Another room in the castle, located within the turret, is locally known as "The Ghost Room" and isn't rented out to guests.
+Madame Nixon (another former resident), also appears from time to time in the castle, wandering around in a silk dress.
+There is a room in the castle, located within the turret, that is locally known as "The Ghost Room" and isn't rented out to guests.

 Numerous other ghost stories have circulated relating to the castle.
 One former owner claims to have once set up an elaborate dinner party in an area known as "The Dungeon Room" only to return and find the table in complete disarray.
 Others have said that, due to all the battles that have taken place on or near the grounds, that the ghosts of dead soldiers still appear to visitors on the property.
 A variety of supposed "mediums" have detected restless spirits in various points in the castle as well, with one notably claiming that the hotel had more ghosts occupying its rooms than guests.